Responding to the Australian bushfire crisis

 Many rural and regional areas of Australia are currently experiencing bushfires.
 Our hearts are heavy for Australian communities and ecosystems devastated by the bushfires, and united in support of these communities.

 Many in our Monash community have been affected by these ongoing bushfires – as residents, holidaymakers, evacuees, or having family members in these fire-stricken areas.

-We also have a number of students and staff who are volunteering with the CFA and other emergency services at this time.
-The safety of the Monash community is our priority, and there are a number of ways we’re supporting our community.
+We also have a number of staff and students who are volunteering with the CFA and other emergency services at this time.
+The safety of the Monash community is our priority, and there are a number of ways we’re supporting our staff and students.

-Monash provides free confidential counselling for students affected by the fires.
+Monash provides free confidential counselling for staff and students affected by the fires.
 Students can access counselling services here, and for all staff the Employee Assistance Program is available 24/7.

 If you wish to make a financial contribution to bushfire relief, there are many community organisations offering ways to do this.
 Additionally, the Victorian government has established the Victorian Bushfire Appeal.

 Please follow the advice of authorities and stay away from bushfire-affected areas.
 If anyone has immediate concerns, please continue to check emergency.vic.gov.au/respond/ for information.